New social media sites, like TikTok and Vero, are springing up and attracting millions of users like never before.

 The Content that Works Best on Twitter: Twitter has become a very popular medium to communicate breaking news, digest bite-sized content, and communicate directly with your users in real-time.
 Videos and images tend to stand out best, but a well-timed written tweet still works wonders if you’re hopping on trending topics and are particularly witty.

 This new kid on the block is less than two years old, but received over 1 billion downloads of their video-based app during their first year of operation.
-Today, TikTok reportedly sees over 800 Million monthly users (according to a leaked advertising deck), which instantly places it amongst the top social media platforms in the world in terms of sheer user figures.
+Today, TikTok reportedly sees over 800 million monthly users, which instantly places it amongst the top social media platforms in the world in terms of sheer user figures.

 The Content that Works Best on TikTok: Entertaining, interesting, comedic and sometimes nonsensical short-form video content, usually set to the tune of popular songs.
 Think fun, catchy music-video style content.